What is utility locating?

 Ground Penetrating Radar has become a trusted technology for detecting and mapping underground utilities and offers several advantages over other locate techniques.
 The most significant is the ability to detect both metallic and non-metallic services, in addition to a host of other underground features or objects.
 Consequently, some jurisdictions specify the use of GPR as the primary method for utility detection.

-What you can locate with GPR?
+What can you locate with GPR?

 Communications cables including fibre optic cables